afeld/dotfiles/README.md

 # Aidan's dotfiles

 Moving towards one-liner setup of a development machine.
+Some configuration is missing from this repository, because the installation is done by [Boxen](http://boxen.github.com/).

 ## Getting Started